 - In the space provided type in your 12-digit Aadhar card number.

 - Enter your security code.

-After you have submitted, a new page will come up showing more information of your Aadhar card as long as it exists and it will also tell you if your Aadhar card has already been issued.
+Upon request, a new page will appear providing more detail about your Aadhar card as long as it exists and will also tell you if your Aadhar card has already been released.

 - Log in to https://uidai.gov.in/

 - Click ‘Verify Aadhar Number’ under the ‘Aadhar Services’ tab on the homepage.
 (Verify Aadhar Card).